 - provides the Alberta Energy Regulator (AER) with the authority to regulate deep geothermal projects, while Alberta Environment and Protected Areas continues to regulate shallow geo-exchange projects;

 In addition, amendments to the Mines and Minerals Act:

 - ensures the right to access and use this energy is granted to owners of the substances from which the energy is extracted, such as minerals and water; and

 - ensures the province receives a direct economic benefit – through fees and royalties – along with indirect economic benefits, such as job creation.

-The new regulations take effect on January 1, 2022 and interested companies are encouraged to submit their applications for tenure to government.
+The new regulations took effect on January 1, 2022 and interested companies are encouraged to submit their applications for tenure to government.
 The AER's application and licensee requirements are outlined within the Geothermal Resource Development Rules, Directive 089, and Manual 012: Energy Development Applications: Procedures and Schedules.

 Submitting a tenure application

 Alberta Energy and Minerals is now accepting applications for geothermal leases from companies interested in exploring for and developing geothermal resources.
 These applications are necessary for any stand-alone geothermal operations that would occur below the base of groundwater protection.

 Applications for a geothermal lease must be made electronically using the Electronic Transfer System (ETS).
 Applications will be handled on a first-in, first-out basis and incomplete applications will not be accepted in ETS.
 Questions regarding geothermal applications and administration may be submitted to our email [email protected].
 For further information on how to submit an application, refer to the online learning referenced below.

 Information Bulletin 2022-03 (PDF, 68 KB) Geothermal Tenure – Integrated into Electronic Transfer System (ETS) Automation.